 As you can see from our list, there is a wide range of mapping tools available to you.
 The best tool for your project will depend on whether you are creating a new network or adapting an existing one.

 Some tools have monitor-integrated topology mappers that automatically monitor and update changes in the network’s inventory which is great for managing changes.

 An automated mapper isn’t always the best solution.
-Sometimes, you would be better off being able to create your own topology map through a graphics tool.
+Sometimes, you would be better off being able to create your own topology maps through a graphics tool.
 This is particularly the case if you are designing a new network or planning to extend an existing one.
 In these cases, autodiscovery won’t help you.

 How do I create a network map?

 You could just create your own drawing in any graphics package, including the free Paint that is integrated into Windows.
-However, in order to be considered as a specific network design support tool, a graphics package needs to have the following attributes:
+However, to be considered as a specific network design support tool, a graphics package needs to have the following attributes:

 - An icon library that clearly depicts distinct device types